Depot Deal Days event is on now. Don't wait! Shop Event

 Energy Efficiency: What Does SEER Mean?

-Air conditioner installation is a complex job that includes electrical work and refrigeration.
-It requires the skill and expertise of a licensed HVAC technician.
+All central and ductless air conditioners require professional installation.
+It’s a complex job that includes electrical work and refrigeration, requiring the skill and expertise of a licensed HVAC technician.
 Home Depot Installers are trusted professionals, dedicated to matching the right air conditioner for your needs.

 Related Resources